 To facilitate this the parish, its clergy, staff, and its volunteers actively comply with the safeguarding principles and requirements promulgated by the Archdiocese of Brisbane and by the National Catholic Safeguarding Standards.

 Full details on the current safeguarding principles and requirements are available from the Office for Safeguarding Services https://brisbanecatholic.org.au/safeguarding/safeguard/.

-The parish’s Volunteer Safeguarding Officer can be contacted at the parish office by phone: 07 5447 1188, in person at 5 Moorindil Street, Tewantin during office hours or anytime by email: Safeguarding.firstname.lastname@example.org.
+The parish’s Volunteer Safeguarding Officer, Jenny Noakes, can be contacted at the parish office by phone: 07 5447 1188, in person at 5 Moorindil Street, Tewantin during office hours or anytime by email: Safeguarding.firstname.lastname@example.org.

 Any concerns regarding the abuse of children or vulnerable adults can be disclosed to the Queensland Police (dial 000) or to STOPLINE at 1300 304550 or email email@example.com.
 On line disclosures may also be made at http://bnecatholic.stoplinereport.com/